Try XUVER for free

 Romans and Greeks

-In our Western civilization it could be said that the Romans and Greeks have laid the foundations of architecture.
+In our Western civilization, it could be said that the Romans and Greeks have laid the foundations of architecture.
 For centuries, a majestic building would have significant Greek/Roman influences: ornamented pillars, marble floors and steps in front of it to articulate its purpose or greatness.
 From these times, many architecture drawings have been kept.
-As with many things, the Roman drawing architecture finds its origins in Greece.
+As with many things, the Roman architecture drawing finds its origins in Greece.

 However, the Romans were also great innovators and they quickly adopted new construction techniques, used new materials, and uniquely combined existing techniques with creative design to produce a whole range of new architectural structures such as the basilica, triumphal arch, monumental aqueduct, amphitheatre, granary building, and residential housing block.
 Many of these designs are timeless and still stand tall and strong today.

 The medieval times are often seen as a dark science-deprived period that didn’t bring many new innovations.
-However, from an architectural perspective a lot of stuff was happening.
+However, from an architectural perspective, a lot of stuff was happening.
 Architecture drawing from this period features new features such as rib vaults, gargoyles and flying buttresses to divide the immense weight of cathedral roofs.
 During this period, architecture innovations made it possible to create higher and bigger cathedrals.
 One of the best examples of medieval Gothic architecture is the Notre Dame in Paris.

 Early modern to modern drawing architecture

 After the Renaissance period (AD 1500) architectural innovations and styles followed each other up rapidly.
 From revivals of Roman periods (classicism and Neoclassicism) all the way to styles that were never seen before, such as Art Deco and Art Nouveau.
-The profession of draftsman became much more of an expressive art and as technology continued to develop, buildings became higher and bigger.
+The profession of draftsman became much more of expressive art and as technology continued to develop, buildings became higher and bigger.
 In the early 20th century complete halls were filled with lines and lines of draftsmen (yes, it was mainly a male profession) as skyscrapers had to be designed in Manhattan, Chicago and other worldwide cities.

 Contemporary: digital, 3D and online